rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

 ====================================

-In this post, we are going to explain how the evaluation process works and how to use different validation strategies.
+In this post, we are going to explain how the evaluation process works on hyperparameters tuning and how to use different validation strategies.

 Parameters
 ----------